Optometry practice software subscription audit

 Recall and reminder renewal owner

 Assign a recall-system renewal owner for SMS, email, booking, patient reminder, and marketing automation tools.
 Review usage, send volume, and duplicate reminder modules before annual renewal rather than after the card is charged.
+Converted-trial SMS packs are a consistent finding.

-Staff, locum, and admin seat cleanup
+Staff, locum, and dispenser seats

 Manual audit vs StackSmart for optometry practices